php-ru/symfony-docs-ru/routing/debug.rst

       [0] blog
       [1] blog_show

-.. versionadded:: 4.1
-    The feature to look for partial route names was introduced in Symfony 4.1.

 Likewise, if you want to test whether a URL matches a given route, use the ``router:match`` command.
 This is useful to debug routing issues and find out which route is associated with the given URL: